If you live in the United States and play online poker I think you'll agree that it isn't easy, no matter what you read elsewhere.

 Players can only play against others physically present in the state.

-After being gone for more than five years, PokerStars returns to the US, opening their online poker room in New Jersey.
+After being gone for more than five years, PokerStars returns to the US in limited form, opening their online poker site in New Jersey.

 PokerStars NJ launched in March 2016, fueling optimism for more states to eventually allow the worldwide leader to obtain licensing.